10/17/2015: Some corrections.

 "That may have been true in the past, my friend, but he has never strayed so close to Midgar before."

 "True.
 But still, we will be there before the trail can get cold.
 If there has ever been a chance to catch him, this is it."

-Sephiroth merely hummed in answer, unwilling to express such confidence.
+Sephiroth hummed in answer, unwilling to express such confidence.
 They reached their destination before he was forced to sustain the somewhat awkward conversation any longer.
-Genesis strode forward as soon as the doors opened and the wind caught in his coat and his hair, making them billow like strands of blood in water.
+Genesis strode forward as soon as the doors opened.
+The wind caught in his coat and his hair, making them billow like strands of blood in water.

 Sephiroth followed, posture impeccable as always, and started towards the helicopter whose blades were already turning, ready for departure.
 As he bent to reach the door, got in and strapped himself in, his thoughts turned towards the ever elusive Wolf.

 The man was a complete enigma.
 Shinra had become aware of his existence nearly four years ago, when he had completely destroyed a Mako reactor next to the little-known village of Nibelheim.
 He had previously evacuated all the scientists and guards operating the facility and left them in a safe place to await rescue, which had certainly been unexpected from an anti-Shira terrorist.

 Even that was unclear: could the man really be called a terrorist when he only opposed Shinra sporadically, shied from the public attention most activists craved as a mean to gain the people's sympathies, and avoided losses of lives when at all possible?
 The Wolf was more often reported culling dangerous monsters populations than fighting Shinra soldiers.

 He had become something of an urban legend, a tale people spun of a hero that was always ready to help anyone.
 They called him the Nibel Wolf, the hunter from the harsh mountain.